hidny/CuboidSimplePhaseNetSearch/README.md

 Every layer/row can be described by one of 7 states.
 One state for {1, 1, 1, 1, 0, 0, 0}

-and 2 states for the other configurations.
+and 2 states for each of the other configurations.

 There's 2 states for the rest because either the left 2 connected square 'islands' are 'grounded' to the bottom cell without the need of the above layer's help,